 Commentary around the same-ification of branding goes way back.
 Even in 2017, Vox said “the clock is running out” on the minimalist aesthetic.
 But here we are.

 So why don’t brands seem to mind?
 Isn’t blanding bad for business?
 We asked a number of experts and founders to share their thoughts, and throughout the article list a number of categories that have become quickly crowded.

-Before Emmett Shine launched Pattern, the anti-burnout brand family, he co-founded a design agency.
-Gin Lane made a name for itself creating some of today’s most recognisable modern brands, from Sweetgreen to Harry’s, and its work is no doubt a common benchmark for other brands.
+Before Emmett Shine launched Pattern, the anti-burnout brand family, he cofounded a design agency.
+Gin Lane made a name for itself creating some of today’s most recognizable modern brands, from Sweetgreen to Harry’s, and its work is no doubt a common benchmark for other brands.
 Emmett argues that “blanding” is really nothing new.

 “Go look at any art movement.
 Look at French posters during the Salon eras, look at renaissance paintings,” he says.
 “What is different?
 It’s [another] aggregation of people forming expressions at similar times with similar instruments.”

 The reason blanding perhaps feels far more ubiquitous than other branding trends is because of the usual culprit: social media.
 Tap the like button on a #shelfie, and you’ll be served up with hundreds more.
 Start following Everlane, and Instagram will feed you more of the same.
 “We are being algorithmically bombarded,” Emmett says.
 “And we’re byproducts of the power of platforms, advertising, data and pseudo-personalization.
 We all exist in these weird bubbles where stuff reverberates around us that’s based on [the platform’s] understanding of our interests.”